THE HOPI MASK (Boundless Magick Book 2)

 “Do you think he’ll propose soon, Abs?”

-“Over my dead body,” Mom growled, answering for me.
-She’d marked Nikolas as her enemy the day that I’d broken my bind and he’d summoned me back to my Wiccan home on Aldred’s orders.
+She’d marked Nikolas as her enemy after I’d broken my bind and he’d summoned me to my Wiccan home on Aldred’s orders.
 Mom had no choice but to let me go or face the horrifying consequences—the Wiccan Council’s call for my death.
-She hated not being in control.
-Especially where Aldred was concerned.
+She hated not being in control, especially where Aldred was concerned.

 What further fueled her contempt for Nikolas was the revelation that he’d spent years monitoring me on contemporary Block Island, using his shapeshifting skills to disguise himself, yet she’d been none the wiser.
 Usually, few secrets got past her.
 The truth, it seemed, always found her.
 Unless magic was involved.
-Then the truth only surfaced when it had no other option.
+Then the truth only surfaced when it had no other choice.

-Nikolas would never resort to such an outrageous method to secure my affections.
-Nor would he need to.
-He was the love of my life, not by duty, but by choice; yet I still had too much to explore in the way of freely loving a man of my choosing before even contemplating marriage.
-This despite the fact that our kind was expected to marry young.
+Even so, the Council expected our kind to marry young.
 I wasn’t just a witch, but Wiccan royalty, a princess.
 Nikolas was a prince and the new heir to Adehya’s throne.
 He was also three years older than me, which came with its own quiet pressure to settle down.
-I could only hope he wouldn’t let that pressure become mine as well.
+I hoped he wouldn’t put that same pressure on me.

 She opened the letter and froze.

-“Mom?”
-I poked my head between the driver and passenger seats to get a better view of the letter.
-Aldred’s penmanship had left a lot to be desired.
-I could make out the beginning chicken-scratch letters that read, I must speak with you about— The letter was creased in the middle from having been folded in half, making the contents look like random drivel.
-Still, his last words were clear as day, slicing through me the same way I’d sliced through the Dragon King with the diamond dagger that had killed him and set the cosmos free.
+Aldred’s penmanship was uncharacteristically sloppy, as though he’d rushed the words onto the page.
+I was able to make out the opening scrawl: I must speak with you about— The letter was creased down the middle from being folded in half, distorting the center of the page into near-gibberish.
+Still, his last words were clear as day, slicing through me the same way I’d sliced through the Dragon King with the diamond dagger that had sent him to the underworld and set the cosmos free.

 They’re alive.